umarae-dev/tradeos-backend-overview/README.md

 ## Stack

-FastAPI · PostgreSQL (async SQLAlchemy) · Anthropic Claude for agent reasoning · a multi-source market-data layer spanning CEX, DEX, on-chain, and news APIs
+FastAPI · PostgreSQL (async SQLAlchemy) · Anthropic Claude for agent reasoning · a multi-source market-data layer spanning CEX, DEX, on-chain, and news APIs, Goplus Security platform for each network scaning red and gree flag and so more.

 ## Status